SHARED OWNERSHIP SCHEMES

 For most hopeful home hunters, getting a sufficient deposit together to be able to make an offer is that hardest part.
 A low-interest Government loan towards your deposit could be the answer.

-To get started, you will need to have enough capital to put down a 5% deposit.
+To get started, you will need to have enough capital to put down a 5% deposit, as well as arrange a repayment mortgage of at least 25% of the property purchase price.
 The Government will then lend you a further 20%, or 40% if you are in London.
-Lastly, you will need to secure a mortgage of up to 75%.

 In addition to the finances, there are some additional criteria that must be filled in regards to eligibility.
-Namely, the house you buy must:
+Namely, the house you buy must be:

 As with your mortgage, you will need to set up monthly repayments for your equity loan, but only in the sixth year after your purchase.
 In your sixth year you will be charged 1.75% of the loan’s value.
 You are obliged to pay back the loan after 25 years (or when you sell your home).

-To apply through your local housing associations, you must:
+To apply through your local housing associations, you must show that you:

-- Or used to own a property but can no longer afford to buy
+- You have previously owned a property but can no longer afford to buy